Gustavus Franklin Swift: "Everything but the squeal"

 In response to public outcries to reduce the amount of pollutants generated by his packing plants, Swift sought innovative ways to use previously discarded portions of the animals his company butchered.
 This practice led to the wide scale commercial production of such diverse products as oleomargarine, soap, glue, fertilizer, hairbrushes, buttons, knife handles, and pharmaceutical preparations such as pepsin and insulin.
 Low-grade meats were canned in products like pork and beans.

-The absence of federal inspection led to abuses.
-Sausages might incorporate sawdust, and meat that had spoiled was sometimes packed and sold.
+The absence of any federal inspection led to many abuses in the packing plants.
+Spoiled meat, dead rats, sawdust and practically anything else might have been mixed with fresh meat and ground up into sausages.
+Rancid, rejected and unsold meat was frequently repackaged and resold.
 (Swift once bragged that his slaughterhouses had become so sophisticated that they used "everything but the squeal.")
-Transgressions such as these were first documented in Upton Sinclair's fictional novel The Jungle, the publication of which shocked the nation and led to the passing of the Federal Meat Inspection Act of 1906.
+Transgressions such as these were first documented in Upton Sinclair's fictional novel The Jungle, the publication of which shocked the nation and led to the passing of the Federal Meat Inspection Act and Pure Food and Drug Act of 1906.

 Vertical integration

 The meat packing plants of Chicago were among the first to utilize assembly line (or in this case, disassembly-line) production techniques.
 Henry Ford states in his autobiography My Life and Work that it was a visit to a Chicago slaughterhouse which opened his eyes to the virtues of employing a moving conveyor system and fixed work stations in industrial applications.
 These practices symbolize the concept of "rationalized organization of work" to this day.

 Swift adapted the methods of the industrial revolution to meat packing operations, which resulted in huge efficiency by allowing his plants to produce on a massive scale.
 The work was divided into myriad specific sub-tasks, which were carried out under the direction of supervisory personnel.
 Swift & Co. was broken down organizationally into various divisions, each one responsible for conducting a different aspect of the business of "bringing meat from the ranch to the consumer".
 By developing a vertically integrated company, Swift was able to control the sale of his meats from the slaughterhouse to the local butcher shop.

 Swift devoted a great deal of time to indoctrinating employees and teaching them the company's methods and policies.
+His employees also had fair wages, whether it was man or women.
 He also motivated his employees to focus on the company's profit goals by adhering to a strict policy of promotion from within.
 The innovations that Swift championed not only revolutionized the meat packing industry, but also played a vital role in establishing the modern American business system, with an emphasis on mass production, functional specialization, managerial expertise, national distribution networks, and adaptation to technological innovation.